Skip to content

 Dr Sarah Whitson – Clinical Psychologist

 Sarah qualified as a Clinical Psychologist in 2017.
-Since that time, she has worked with adults and older adults in mental health and physical health services. mostly in brain injury, stroke and neurology services.
-She is experienced in supporting people with common mental health challenges, such as anxiety, depression and stress, and brings her neuropsychology knowledge and experience to provide deeper understanding of how our thoughts, feelings and physical health, including brain health and cognitive difficulties, interact to impact wellbeing.
+Since then, she has worked extensively with adults and older adults across mental health and physical health services, with particular experience in brain injury, stroke, and neurology settings.
+She is skilled in supporting people with common mental health difficulties such as anxiety, depression, and stress, and brings strong neuropsychology knowledge to her work.
+This allows her to offer a deeper understanding of how thoughts, emotions, physical health, brain health, and cognitive difficulties interact to influence wellbeing.
 Sarah has recently completed additional training in Clinical Neuropsychology and ADHD assessment.

-Sarah provides personalised assessment and therapy to support people to better understand themselves, their difficulties and the impact of their life experiences, whilst developing tools to change a particular behaviour or learn to better manage emotions.
-She aims to create a space that’s safe, accepting, and compassionate.
-She is passionate about supporting people to meet their goals and improve their quality of life.
-She use a range of approaches, including cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), compassion focused therapy (CFT), EMDR, mindfulness, and neuropsychological support.
+Sarah provides personalised assessment and therapy to help people better understand themselves, their difficulties, and the impact of their life experiences, while developing practical tools to support change, emotional regulation, and self-compassion.
+She aims to create a space that is safe, accepting, and compassionate.
+Sarah is passionate about supporting people to move towards their goals and improve their quality of life.
+She draws on a range of therapeutic approaches, including cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), compassion-focused therapy (CFT), EMDR, mindfulness, and neuropsychological support.

 Copyright © 2026 The Cotswold Psychologist.